qy-sun/structural_sparsity_fdr/README.md

 ## **Additional Notes**

-Portions of the code were executed in parallel on the Duke Computer Cluster.
+Portions of the code were executed in parallel on the computer cluster.
 As a result, minor discrepancies may occur when reproducing the results locally, primarily due to differences in random seeds.